Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

 \subsection{Reliable Population of High Galactic Latitude Stars for Constraining Extinction}

-We analyse the stellar evolution models used in our forward model to find a region of the HR diagram where, for old main sequence stars, the stellar evolution models have a valid solution and can be reliably interpolated over.
+{We analyse the stellar evolution models used in our forward model to identify a region of the HR diagram that is occupied by old main-sequence stars for which the stellar models are robust and reliable.}

-We must restrict our stellar models to the region of the HR diagram that is consistent with the allowed parameter ranges from the \cite{2003IAUS.210P.A20C} stellar atmosphere models so that we can interpolate over them in [Fe/H] - $\log g$ - $T_{\text{eff}}$ space.
+We restrict our stellar models to the region of the HR diagram that is consistent with the allowed parameter ranges from the \cite{2003IAUS.210P.A20C} stellar atmosphere models so we can interpolate over them in [Fe/H] - $\log g$ - $T_{\text{eff}}$ space.
 We compare this range with the parameters generated by the MIST isochrones for an age range between $10^{8.9}$ and $10^{10.3}$ years.
-The range of $\log g$ provided by the stellar atmosphere models is from 0.0 to 5.0 dex and the effective temperatures have a lower bound of $3500$ K. To ensure that our interpolation scheme provides a valid solution within the error of the model we restrict ourselves to $3.3<\log g <4.9$ and $3750<T_{\text{eff}}$, where the lower bound on $\log g$ is to mitigate against post-main sequence stars.
+The range of $\log g$ provided by the stellar atmosphere models is from 0.0 to 5.0 dex and the effective temperatures have a lower bound of $3500$ K. To ensure that our interpolation scheme provides a valid solution {and does not extrapolate outside the reliable parameter range} we restrict ourselves to $3.3<\log g <4.9$ and $3750 \, \rm{K}<T_{\text{eff}}$, where the lower bound on $\log g$ is to mitigate against post-main sequence stars.